 What to Do at Lagoa das Sete Cidades

-Lagoa das Sete Cidades is a good place to enjoy a sunny day, venturing outdoors.
+Lagoa das Sete Cidades is a great spot to enjoy a sunny day, whether you’re venturing outdoors or just relaxing.
 There are many things to do around and on the lake.
-We will see that right away so you can have the best time in the Azores.
+We will show you the best of the Azores right away, so you can have the best time.

 Kayaking in Sete Cidades